Three Observations From North Carolina’s Dreadful Showing Against UCF

 And here’s the harshest truth: there is no preseason in college football, unlike in the NFL.
 The games count, and Carolina is wasting them.

 Special teams remain the lone bright spot.
-Beyond that, the Tar Heels’ offense is anemic, averaging less than 300 yards per outing, and the defense collapses like the Bad News Bears the moment it sees an opponent anywhere near its level.
+Beyond that, the Tar Heels’ offense is anemic, averaging less than 300 yards per outing, and the defense collapses like the Atlanta Falcons the moment it sees an opponent anywhere near its level.

 If they make a bowl game, the students should rush Franklin Street.